cgrimes01/blog/content/blog/how-to-make-decimals-correctly-add-up/index.md

 ---
-title: JS - Why don't my decimals add up?
+title: JS - How to make decimals correctly add up
 date: "2021-06-10"
 description: "A look at potential issues when adding up decimals in JS, and how to avoid this problem"
 ---